Solar + EV Planner

 Sizing the Panels

-400 W is the 2024 residential standard; premium high-efficiency panels reach 450–500 W in the same physical footprint.
+Residential panels today typically run 400–450 W; premium high-efficiency models reach 500 W in the same physical footprint.
 More wattage per panel means fewer panels but more cost per panel.

 panels = ceil(kW × 1000 ÷ panel watts)